cashapp/misk-web/README.md

 <img src="https://raw.githubusercontent.com/cashapp/misk/master/misk.png" width="300"/>

+# Deprecation Warning

+Misk-Web is deprecated, please do not create new tabs and plan to migrate off long term.

+The Misk dashboard is migrating away from a React Typescript stack to using server-side-rendered kotlinx.html using Hotwire and Tailwind CSS.

+# Existing Readme Below

 See the [project website][docs] for documentation and APIs.

-[Misk-Web][repo] is a new micro-frontends Typescript + React web framework from Cash App.
+[Misk-Web][repo] is a micro-frontends Typescript + React web framework from Cash App.

 It also happens to work seamlessly with [Misk](https://github.com/cashapp/misk)!

-Misk-Web is still bleeding edge and may have breaking changes up until version `1.0.0`.

 ## Quick Links